 However, these measures lack concerted and concrete action.

-First, statistics from an RBI report on NBFCs suggests that the total borrowings by the NBFCs exceed Rs 1 lakh crore and thereby, the efficacy of a SPV, active till September 30, 2020 has been vociferously criticized and questioned.
+First, statistics from an RBI report on NBFCs suggest that the total borrowings by the NBFCs exceed Rs 1 lakh crore, and thereby, the efficacy of an SPV, active till September 30, 2020, has been vociferously criticized and questioned.

 This move is a three-month short-term liquidity shot as opposed to the industry requirement of about two-three years.
 The sector is in dire straits for long-term funds so that they don’t run into an asset-liability mismatch.